lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 "{a0: 1u32, a1: 2u32, a2: 3u32}"
 ```

-Now we can can the `aleo run` command:
+Now we can execute the `aleo run` command:

 ```
 run sum_one_to_array3 "{a0: 0u32, a1: 1u32, a2: 2u32}"